Making a withdrawal

 When can I make an early withdrawal?

-In some cases, you can access your KiwiSaver savings earlier before retirement age.
+In some cases, you can withdraw all or some of your KiwiSaver savings before retirement age.
 These include:

 - Buying your first home or land for your first home